brucebarrera/brucebarrera.github.io/_tabs/about.md

 order: 4
 ---

-# About Me: A Passionate Software Engineer & Backend Specialist
+## A Passionate Software Engineer & Backend Specialist

 Hello, I'm a Software Engineer with over 20 years of full-stack engineering experience, specializing in backend development and API architecture.
 My career has been defined by a relentless pursuit of building robust, scalable, and efficient systems, with a deep focus on Microsoft technologies like C#, .NET Core, and Azure.